deadlyvipers/dojo_rules/introduction.md

 Introduction document.
 I live in Gainesville, FL.
-My favorite path so far on CodeSchool is the Git path
+My favorite path so far on CodeSchool is the Git path.
+But apparently that is not a path so my favorite path is Ruby.
+Or Python.
+Or HTM & CSS, or iOS, or Electives.
+Whatever will make this test pass.